cryologger/glacier-velocity-tracker/README.md

 The Cryologger GVT is constructed using off-the-shelf components, and is intended for deployments of one year or more.
 Emphasis is placed on a number of design principles, including:
 * Inexpensive
-* Off-the-shelf components
+* Off-the-shelf
 * Modular
 * Extensible
 * Power-efficient
 * Open-source
 * User friendly
-* Robust
+* Rugged

 #### 2.1.1 Bill of materials
+A brief list of the main components required to assembly a Cryologger GVT is listed below.
+For a more detailed bill of materials, please see the [ASSEMBLY.md](/Documentation/ASSEMBLY.md) guide.

-**Table 1.** Components making up version 2.0 of the Cryologger GVT.
+**Table 1.** Components making up Cryologger GVT v2.2.1.
 Prices current as of October, 2022 and do not include taxes and/or shipping. <sup>1</sup>Denotes optional component.
 | Component | Product | Quantity | Cost (USD) |
 | --- | --- | :---: | :---: |
 | PCB | [Custom Cryologger Printed Circuit Board](https://jlcpcb.com) | 1 | $5.00 |